007kenny/alx-pre_course/0x01-git/README.md

-s is the first git project on alx-pre-cours
+This is the !st git project on alx course